matplotlib/matplotlib/doc/devel/coding_guide.rst

 license.
 I.e., you are required to give the source code to other people and give them the right to redistribute it as well.
-Many of the most famous and widely used open source projects are released under the GPL, including sagemath, linux, gcc and emacs.
+Many of the most famous and widely used open source projects are released under the GPL, including linux, gcc, emacs and sage.

 The second major class are the BSD-style licenses (which includes MIT and the python PSF license).
 These basically allow you to do whatever